PedroBarbosaSw/PedroBarbosaSw/README.md

 - 👋 Hi, I'm Pedro! =D
-- 🌱 I'm a Software Engineering student, and currently I work as a Systems Develpment Analyst in a big company of Brazil, using ReactJS, NodeJS, JavaScript, HTML5, CSS3, ASP.NET MVC and C#.
+- 🌱 I am a Software Engineering student, and currently I work as a Systems Develpment Analyst in a big company of Brazil, using ReactJS, NodeJS, JavaScript, HTML5, CSS3, ASP.NET MVC and C#.
 - :point_left: Call of Duty Pro
 - 📫 You can reach me on instagram or discord: @pedraubarba and Pedraub